Density of monochromatic infinite subgraphs II: Trees

 Initially, let $f(t_0)=v_0$ (we think of $t_0$ as being the root of the tree and $v_0$ as the embedding of the root in $H$) and let $t_{last}:=t_0$ and $v_{last}:=v_0$.
 We now show that \cref{alg:longtree} gives the desired embedding.

 Note that if $T$ is of Type 2, then $t_{last}=t_0$ and $v_{last}=v_0$ throughout the process.

-To see that $f$ is a well defined surjective embedding of $T$ into $H$, first note that we can always follow lines \ref{alg1} and \ref{alg4} of \cref{alg:longtree} since $H$ is infinitely connected and in particular every vertex has infinite degree.
+To see that $f$ is a well-defined surjective embedding of $T$ into $H$, first note that we can always follow lines \ref{alg1} and \ref{alg4} of \cref{alg:longtree} since $H$ is infinitely connected and in particular every vertex has infinite degree.
 Line \ref{alg2} is always possible since there is either an infinite path starting at $v_0$ or an increasing star having $v_0$ as the center.
 Line \ref{alg3} is always possible by the enumeration of $V(T)$.
-So $f$ is well defined.
+So $f$ is well-defined.

 We alternate between embedding the vertex $t$ of smallest index from $T$ which has not yet been embedded into an available vertex from $H$ in such that way that the parent $t'$ of $t$ has already been embedded and $f(t)$ is adjacent to $f(t')$, and embedding a path $t_0t_1\dots t_\ell$ to a vertex such that $f(t_0)f(t_1)\dots f(t_\ell)$ is a path in $H$ and $f(t_\ell)$ is the vertex of smallest index from $V(H)$ which has yet to be mapped to.
 So $f$ will be a surjective embedding of $T$. \end{proof}